Operadic actions on long knots and 2-string links: Operads

-An element of $\SCL(\u{t}; s)$ is represented by a drawing of the images of its little $n$-cubes.
+An element of $\SCL(\ult; s)$ is represented by a drawing of the images of its little $n$--cubes.
 We decorate the numbering of each little cube with its associated color to distinguish the cubes that simply happen to meet the lower face of $J^n$ from those that have to.
 The output color also appears as an index of the whole drawing.
 Figure \ref{exampleSCL} gives an example.
-It is immediate from its definition that $\SCL$ restricts to the (cubic) Swiss-Cheese operad on the pairs of colors $\{o, \up\}$, $\{o, \down\}$ and $\{o, \updown\}$.
+It is immediate from its definition that $\SCL$ restricts to the (cubic) Swiss-cheese operad on the pairs of colors $\{o, \up\}$, $\{o, \down\}$ and $\{o, \updown\}$.
 It also clearly restricts to the little cubes operad $\cubes{2}$ on $\up$, $\down$ and $\updown$.
-Originally, the $2$-dimensional Swiss-Cheese operad is a $2$-colored operad on the set of colors $\{o,c\}$.
-In some sense, the color $o$ encodes an homotopy associative algebra and the color $c$ describes part of its center.
-In the case of string $2$-links, the center of $\pi_0\LL^0$ decomposes as $\pi_0\KK^{\times 3}$.
+Originally, the $2$--dimensional Swiss-cheese operad is a $2$--colored operad on the set of colors $\{o,c\}$.
+In some sense, the color $o$ encodes a homotopy associative algebra and the color $c$ describes part of its center.
+In the case of $2$--string links, the center of $\pi_0\LL^0$ decomposes as $\pi_0\KK^{\times 3}$.
 To encode this extra information, we split the color $c$ into three independent colors $\{\up,\down,\updown\}$.

 We now investigate $\pi_0 \SCL$ and its algebras.
-Observe that the projection map $\cubeso{n}(k) \rightarrow \cubes{n-1}(k)$ is an homotopy equivalence for every $k$ and $n>1$.
-An homotopy inverse is obtained by inflating $(n-1)$-cubes into $n$-cubes of some fixed height.
-This reasonning can readily be adapted to show that $\SCL(\u{t}; o)$ is homotopy equivalent to the product
+Observe that for every $k$ and $n>1$, the projection map $\cubeso{n}(k) \rightarrow \cubes{n-1}(k)$ is a homotopy equivalence.
+A homotopy inverse is obtained by inflating $(n{-}1)$--cubes into $n$--cubes of some fixed height.
+This reasoning can readily be adapted to show that $\SCL(\ult; o)$ is homotopy equivalent to the product